jau392/CS330E/README.md

 Assignment 5: Does the same for the native Python slice() function with a ground-up generator.
 Implemented robust testing with assert statements to handle possible edge cases.

-Assignment 6: Implemented a clone of Python timer.
+Assignment 6: Implemented and tested a clone of Python timer.
 Explores/employs the concepts of wrapper functions/timers/decorator functions/first-class functions.